zhou-1/COVISS-Lab-Research/Django/ModelsandDatabase.md

 # Models and Database

 # step 1. create models
 In rango/models.py, we will define two classes - both of which must inherit from django.db.models.Model.
 The two Python classes will be the definitions for models representing categories and pages.
-Define the Category and Page models
+Define the Category and Page models.
+For "Getting TypeError: __init__() missing 1 required positional argument: 'on_delete' when trying to add parent table after child table with entries" error:

       category = models.ForeignKey(
 	      'Category',